CHHI 510 Survey of the History of Christianity

 Research Paper: Proposal Assignment

-The student will write 1-2 page proposal that includes a thesis statement, outline, preliminary conclusion, and bibliography that includes 2 primary and 4 secondary sources, in Turabian style.
+The student will write a 1-2 page proposal that includes a thesis statement, outline, preliminary conclusion, and bibliography that includes 2 primary and 4 secondary sources, in Turabian style.
 (CLO: D)

 Research Paper: Final Submission Assignment